open-quantum-safe/oqs-provider/GOVERNANCE.md

-# Contributing (policy)
+# Governance

-This file documents the contribution guidelines used for this project.
+This file documents the governance guidelines used for this project.

 ## Roles